jjti/personal-site/content/blog/2017-10-7-scGBM-Survival/index.md

 ### Conclusions

-While the reivew was interesting, and learning about the cox proportional hazards model and survival analysis was enjoyable, the dataset was unfortunately lacking.
+While learning about the cox proportional hazards model and survival analysis was enjoyable, the dataset was unfortunately lacking.
 It's suprising that more information isn't reguarly collected, and it's hard to image a significant improvment in understanding for this disease so long as the minimum information is reported in case reports.

 One solution would be to require, on submission of a case report to a medical journal, a checklist of information.
 The checklist would include detailed information, such as time between diagnosis and each treatment administed, so time-dependent CPH models could be generated.
 It's suprising this is not already a standard requirement, but, even in the case reports post-2015, there was consistently inadequate information.
 Second, a centralized database could be put in place.
 This seems less likely for the probably valid concern of patient privacy.